 - Phishing is the main entrance to your systems for attackers, organisations may wish to organise a simulated phishing exercise to see how staff respond to a suspicious email or link and whether any further training is required.

 - A penetration test can assess how well protected you are against the most common of attacks.
 A more advanced test like Red teaming engagement will not only test your infrastructure but also how your security teams and staff respond to cyberattacks, how quickly is it detected and whether you have sufficient incident response plans in place.
 Red teaming works by and uses genuine tactics, techniques and procedures used in the majority of cyberattacks.

 - You should confirm that all firmware and software within your organisation are up to date (not only Windows but also third-party applications) and that they are checked on a regular basis.

 - Check your password complexity and renewal policies.
 You should enable two-factor authentication, especially of login interfaces exposed to the Internet.

 - Microsoft has put out useful guidance for Office 365 security that can help to secure your organisation (ask your favourite IT manager to provide you with your security score from the Office 365 portal).

 - The National Cyber Security Centre part of the UK Government Cyber Headquarters has some fantastic advice to help you to secure your organisation.
 Once you are comfortable with their implementation, it is worth seeking independent assurance that you have done it right.

-As a conclusion, attackers adapt to the new circumstances and you should do the same for both your IT and your security to support your business.
-With the focus on working from home, the senior management has taken a greater interest in IT and security.
+To conclude, attackers have adapted to the new circumstances and you should do the same for your IT and security to support your organisation.
+With the focus on working from home, senior management of many organisations has taken a greater interest in IT and security.
 Thus, it is an excellent opportunity to leverage their sponsorship and achieve a more efficient and secure IT.

-To discuss these challenges and opportunities further, please get in touch with your Mazars contact, or please do not hesitate to click the button below:
+To discuss these challenges and opportunities further, do not hesitate to click the button below: